sjmock99/Youtube/README.md

-# Youtube
+# Youtube Code !

-This is where the code for my Youtube videos will go
+## As I continue to work on my Youtube videos, I will try to put shorter scripts here.
+Otherwise I will create their own specific repositories.